 firstname.lastname@example.org.
 NRECA's decision will be final and provided in writing.
 Non-members cannot register until permission has been granted.
 Additionally, non-members permitted to register must pay the non-member registration fee and agree to abide by the Photography Waiver, Disclosure Policy and this Code of Conduct.
 Substitutions are not allowed.
 No-shows and registrants failing to cancel prior to the first day of the meeting are responsible for paying the full registration fee and any pre-con, post-con workshops, courses, etc., if applicable.
 Special events or ticketed item fees are non-refundable.
 NRECA reserves the right to refuse or cancel ineligible registrations at any time and shall not be held accountable for any external fees associated with the cancellation.

 All registrations are reviewed to ensure they meet the NRECA eligibility requirements.
 NRECA reserves the right to refuse or cancel all ineligible registrations at any time and shall not be held accountable for any external fees associated with any cancellation.

-If while at the meeting a discussion begins on one of these topics, it is recommended that you leave the discussion.
+If while at an Event a discussion begins on one of these topics, it is recommended that you leave the discussion.
 Please report any antitrust concerns promptly to NRECA staff at the meeting, or to the NRECA Office of General Counsel at 703-907-5846, and to your own cooperative's attorney.
-If you think there is a legitimate reason for discussing particular price or cost information, please seek legal advice beforehand.
+If you think there may be a legitimate reason for discussing price or cost information, please seek legal advice beforehand.